-- Projects that benefit underserved communities. - Projects that enhance wildlife habitat and provide other environmental benefits.
-This includes appropriate plant selection, with a strong preference for native species wherever possible. - Projects that provide recreational opportunities. - Projects with multiple benefits (i.e. provides benefits in more than one area: wildlife, habitat, water quality, recreation, education, social justice, etc.). - Projects that feature sustainable materials and practices. - Projects implemented through partnerships with other agencies and groups. - Projects with strong public support. - Projects with emphasis on community building. - Projects in more than one category (e.g. Environmental Education and Urban Agriculture). - Projects that provide opportunities for free public access to the project site and/or project materials (e.g. curriculum).
+- Projects that strengthen climate resilience for the community it serves. - Projects that benefit underserved communities. - Projects implemented through partnerships with other agencies and groups. - Projects with emphasis on community building. - Projects with multiple benefits (i.e. provides benefits in more than one area: wildlife, habitat, water quality, recreation, education, social justice, etc.). - Projects with strong public support. - Projects that provide opportunities for free public access to the program site and/or project materials (e.g. curriculum).